-- GASB Statement No. 84 Fiduciary Activities.
-The objective of this statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The statement is effective for periods beginning after December 15, 2019. - GASB Statement No. 87 Leases.
+- GASB Statement No. 87 Leases.
 The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The statement is effective for periods beginning after June 15, 2021. - GASB Statement No. 90 Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61.
-The objective of this statement is to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The statement is effective for periods beginning after December 15, 2019. - GASB Statement No. 91 Conduit Debt Obligations.
+The statement is effective for periods beginning after June 15, 2021. - GASB Statement No. 91 Conduit Debt Obligations.
 The objective of this statement is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments-extend by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 The statement is effective for periods beginning after December 15, 2021. - GASB Statement No. 93 Replacement of Interbank Offered Rates.
 The objective of this statement is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
 The statement, except for paragraphs 11b,13, and 14, is effective for periods beginning after June 15, 2020.
 The paragraph 11b is effective for periods ending after December 31, 2021.
-The paragraph 13 and 14 is effective for periods beginning after June 15, 2021. - GASB Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+The paragraphs 13 and 14 are effective for periods beginning after June 15, 2021.

+- GASB Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 The objective of this statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 The statement is effective for periods beginning after June 15, 2022. - GASB Statement No. 96 Subscription-Based Information Technology Arrangements.
 The objective of this statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 The statement is effective for periods beginning after June 15, 2022. - GASB Statement No. 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
 The objective of this statement is to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units in fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
 The statement, except for paragraphs 4 and 5, is effective for periods beginning after June 15, 2021.
-The paragraph 4 and 5 is effective immediately.

-NOTE 16 - IMPLEMENTATION OF PRONOUNCEMENTS
+NOTE 15 - IMPLEMENTATION OF PRONOUNCEMENTS

-The City has adopted and implemented, where applicable, the following GASB Statements during the year ended June 30, 2020:
+The City has adopted and implemented, where applicable, the following GASB Statements during the year ended June 30, 2021: